 What does remission really mean?

 The medical definition of remission varies a little bit depending on who you ask but it can basically be summed up to this; The lessening or disappearance of the signs and symptoms of cancer.
 In partial remission, signs and symptoms have lessened.
 In complete remission, all signs and symptoms of cancer have disappeared.
 However, it is very important to note that just because all signs and symptoms are gone, does not mean it is gone!
 This is a very common misconception with cancer.
-I’ve been asked many times over why I still need to take drugs, or even why I’m not back to work yet.
+I’ve been asked many times over why I still need to take drugs, or even why I hadn’t gone back to work yet.
 These along with example after example, confirms that there is a significant lack of understanding out there.
 I myself knew nothing about cancer, cancer treatment or even some of the basic language that describes an individuals medical status before my ticket just about got punched.
 I did everything I could to avoid sickness.
 It made me uncomfortable…I didn’t know what to say…what to do…and so I avoided it like the plague.
 Here’s the thing, Canadian Cancer Society predicts that 1 in 2 Canadians will be diagnosed with cancer during their lifetime so we better get comfortable with it, and quick!
 Like it or not, ignore it or don’t, with rates like that you WILL encounter this disease so you might as well be prepared.

 What did achieving remission technically mean for me?